xamma/ha-vault-k8s/Readme.md

 ## Use Vault in your K8s Apps
 You can use it with e.g. Python and the **hvac** module.
 The client you need to create for this will be the service-name of the vault and port 8200.
+Be careful to use the FQDN format SERVICENAME.NAMESPACE.svc.cluster.local since they are not in the same namespace, e.g. ```http://vault.vault-namespace.svc.cluster.local:8200``` is the needed URL so we specify our VAULT_SERVICE_NAME with ```vault.vault.svc.cluster.local```.

-I added an example App in the /src folder.
+I added an example App in the /src folder which is also already containerized on **xamma/python-vault**.
 Set the ENVs e.g
 ```
 $env:VAULT_TOKEN="dev-only-token"